Wallace E. Boston Jr.

-Wallace E. Boston Jr. is an American academic administrator and businessman, currently serving as President Emeritus of the American Public University System.
-Dr. Boston had previously served as president from 2004 to 2016, and from September 2017 through August 2020.
+Wallace E. Boston Jr. is an American academic administrator and businessman, who is president emeritus of the American Public University System, having been president from 2004 to 2016, and from September 2017 through August 2020.

-In addition, Dr. Boston served as CEO and as a Director of American Public Education, Inc. (APEI), the parent company of American Public University System (APUS), from 2004 through September 2019.
+Boston was CEO of American Public Education, Inc. (APEI), the parent company of American Public University System (APUS), from 2004 through September 2019.

-Dr. Boston led APEI when it went public with its initial public offering on Nasdaq in 2007, on two successful secondary stock offerings in 2007 and 2008, and during its 2013 acquisition of Hondros College of Nursing.
+Boston led APEI when it went public with its initial public offering on Nasdaq in 2007, on two secondary stock offerings in 2007 and 2008, and during its 2013 acquisition of Hondros College of Nursing.
 He led the company at a time when it was ranked repeatedly in the top ten “America's Best Small Public Companies” by Forbes (#9 in 2009; #3 in 2010; #2 in 2011; #3 in 2012).

 Education

 Boston earned an AB in History from Duke University with minors in English and German, an MBA in marketing and accounting from Tulane University, and a Doctorate in higher education management from the University of Pennsylvania., where he submitted a dissertation entitled, “Measuring Student Retention at an Online Institution of Higher Education.”
-He was awarded an honorary doctorate of business administration degree from the APUS Board of Trustees in 2008.
-In June 2016, he was recognized as the inaugural recipient of his namesake Leadership Award.
-In August 2020, he was appointed as a Trustee Emeritus of APUS after his retirement as President.